jundalisay/superb/content/en/research/mohammad/quran/sura-003b.md

 92. You will not attain virtuous conduct until you give of what you cherish.
 Whatever you give away, Allah is aware of it.

-93. All food was permissible to the Children of Israel, except what Israel forbade for itself before the Torah was revealed.
+93. All food was permissible to the Jews, except what Israel forbade for itself before the Torah was revealed.
 Say, “Bring the Torah, and read it, if you are truthful.”

 94. Whoever forges lies about Allah after that—these are the unjust.